cheomanigua/webdevdocs/content/devops/gcp.md

 **Note**: The external HTTP(S) load balancer doesn't automatically balance traffic across backend buckets based on the user's region.
 Requests to /static/us/object always go to your US bucket, and requests to /static/eu/object always go to your EU bucket.

-The purpose of setting up a load balancer with buckets is to add a CDN and/or SSL certificates.
+The purpose of setting up a load balancer with buckets is to add a *CDN* and/or *SSL certificates*.
+Also, note that adding a load balancer to a bucket eliminates the need to use a CNAME to access the bucket as we saw in the step 4 of section *Host a static site in Cloud Storage*.

 #### CDN
 You can set up a load balancer for your bucket static site in order to add a CDN.
 Follow instructions at [Setting up a load balancer with backend buckets](https://cloud.google.com/load-balancing/docs/https/ext-load-balancer-backend-buckets)